rjaychen/rjaychen.github.io/_posts/2024-05-18-building-a-toon-shader-in-unity.md

 Firstly, a large part of achieving a non-photo realistic look is restricting the number of colors in our palette - this is called [**Cel shading**](https://en.wikipedia.org/wiki/Cel_shading).
 A super easy implementation of cel shading is to floor, ceiling, or round intensity values from the light source (the only difference is a shift in where shading begins), and then use a step function to find the appropriate color to match the intensity with.

 ![Step Inking](https://panthavma.com/articles/shading/toonshading/CelCode.png)
-> Using a step/smoothstep function for Cel Shading
+> Using a step/smoothstep function for Cel Shading <br>
 > Credit: Panthavma

 ### Ramp Lighting / Inking